-Here again it’s usually best to go with firmer apples that hold their shape when baked, and it depends on what flavor you’re looking for in the final dish.
+Here again, it’s usually best to go with firmer apples that hold their shape when baked, and it depends on what flavor you’re looking for in the final dish.
 When pairing apples with chicken or pork, a sweeter apple typically works well whereas if pairing with beef, tarter apples generally work well.
 A good starting point for chicken or pork would be the Pink Lady while for beef try the Granny Smith.
 Honey Crisp can usually be paired with either.

 Which Apples Are All Around?

-I think the number one all-around apple is the Honey Crisp, but they can be expensive – so that’s the apple we’ve planted and grow.
+I think the number one all-around apple is the Honey Crisp, but they can be expensive – so that’s the apple we’ve planted and grown.
 The Golden Delicious is another apple that’s traditionally popular for many uses; it just doesn’t have the big flavor of the Honey Crisp.